sanying123/documentation/using-the-api/reference.md

 * Arbitrarily sorted
 * Only the first page (50 results)

-To obtain an arbitrary page, use
+To obtain a specific page of results, use

 POST `/api/v3/public/orgs/{organization id}/vulnerabilities/page/{page number}`

-If the page is outside of the possible range you will obtain an empty result set.
+If the page is outside of the possible range, you receive an empty result set.

-### Filtering
+### Filtering an Organization's Vulnerabilities

 You can filter returns in the body of the query

 ```json
 {